Unalaska's Wildlife Trooper post is shrinking once again.

 "Like, five boat people and two administrative people were here," he says.
 "That was back during the crab derby days."

-In the dangerous heyday of Bering Sea crab fishing, the state wanted a sizable trooper presence to police the fishery.
+In the dangerous heyday of Bering Sea crab fishing, the state wanted a sizable trooper presence to police the fisheries.
 That's why the agency stationed its largest patrol vessel on the island, along with a big crew.

 But things changed after 2005.
 The crab quota was divvied up amongst the fleet, fishing became slower and safer, and eventually, troopers' responsibilities shifted.